Parallel (2018 film): Plot

 Devin and Leena embrace and they dispose of the body.
 Leena smashes the mirror.
 The two leave to start a new life.
-When Leena is in the restroom of a gas station there is a flash of light in the mirror.
-She gets back into the car with Devin but she's an alternate who can't remember the music they were just playing on the journey.
+When Leena is in the restroom of a gas station there is a flash of light in the mirror accompanied by an electrical sound, similar to what the mirror in the house made.
+She gets back into the car with Devin but she is an alternate who cannot remember the music they were just playing on the journey.